What is a corporate hackathon?

 • Mitigation: emphasize novel problem identification and unique solution approaches in assessment

-As The Innovation Mode 2.0 argues, AI shifts hackathons from 'can we build it?' to 'what's worth building?'—arguably a more interesting and strategically valuable question.
+As Innovation Mode 2.0 argues, AI shifts hackathons from 'can we build it?' to 'what's worth building?' - arguably a more interesting and strategically valuable question.
+For the deeper exploration of this thesis, see the AI-powered hackathons guide.

 Significant concerns exist around confidential data exposure to AI services, unclear IP ownership of AI-generated code, and potential license contamination from AI training data.
 Corporate hackathons need clear policies.